prakhar1989/hugo-blog/content/articles/big-data-with-spark.md

 I heard about the course after stumbling upon a laudatory [review](https://news.ycombinator.com/item?id=9702803) by an existing student on Hacker News.
 After learning that the course involves programming assignments that teach you the Spark API, I couldn't help signing up.

+TL;DR - If you're a programmer who wants to explore what the hype on Spark is all about and considers solving [code katas](http://codekata.com/) a great way to spend your evenings, then take this course - you will not be disappointed.

 ### Apache Spark

 <figure><img data-action="zoom" src="/images/spark.png"></img>